Sunset Rubdown: Personnel

-While all members of Sunset Rubdown resided in Montreal, Quebec, all are transplants from other parts of Canada.
-Spencer Krug, Michael Doerksen and Jordan Robson-Cramer are originally from British Columbia, with Camilla Wynne Ingr originally from Alberta and Mark Nicol from Ontario.
+While all members of Sunset Rubdown resided in Montreal, Quebec, at the time of the band's formation, all were transplants from other parts of Canada.
+Spencer Krug, Michael Doerksen and Jordan Robson-Cramer are originally from British Columbia, with Camilla Wynne originally from Alberta.
+Nicholas Merz, who joined the band after their 2022 reunion, is originally from Washington State.